garrett361/transformers_notes/main.typ

 === Language Model Head <subsubsec_language_model_head>
-The layer which converts the -shaped outputs, $z_(b s d)$, to -shaped predictions over the vocabulary, $y_(b s v)$, is the #strong[Language Model Head];.
+The layer which converts the -shaped outputs, $z_(b s d)$, to -shaped predictions over the vocabulary, $y_(b s v)$, is the #strong[Language Model Head].
 It is a linear layer, whose weights are often tied to be exactly those of the initial embedding layer of
 @subsubsec_embedding_and_pe.